Arturo Santos Reyes

 José Arturo Santos Reyes (born 28 December 1985) is a Mexican professional boxer.
 As an amateur, he won a silver medal at the 2004 Junior World Championships at flyweight and later competed at the 2008 Summer Olympics at featherweight.

 Amateur career

-At the 2004 Junior World Championships he beat Zorigtbaataryn Enkhzorig but lost the 2004 final to Ilhom Rahimov from Uzbekistan.
+At the 2004 Junior World Championships, he beat Mongolia's Zorigtbaataryn Enkhzorig but lost the 2004 final to Ilhom Rahimov from Uzbekistan.

-At the 2006 Central American and Caribbean Games he won silver at bantamweight beating Héctor Manzanilla but losing to Guillermo Rigondeaux.
+At the 2006 Central American and Caribbean Games, he won silver at bantamweight beating Venezuela's Héctor Manzanilla but losing to Cuba's Guillermo Rigondeaux.

-At the 2007 World Championships he reached the quarterfinal where he lost to Vasyl Lomachenko but qualified for Beijing.
+At the 2007 World Championships he reached the quarterfinal where he lost to Ukraine's Vasyl Lomachenko but qualified for Beijing.

 He is participating in the Beijing 2008 Olympics where he beat Nick Okoth and Alaa Shili to reach the quarter finals.